 - 2GHz processor or faster

 - Computer five (5) years old or newer

 - Memory: 1GB RAM (2 GB, 64 bit recommended)

-- Windows 8.1 or newer GB (4 GB recommended), MAC OSX 10.6 and newer, Linux Chrome OS, Chromebook Chrome OS
+- Windows 8.1 or newer GB (4 GB recommended), MAC OSX 10.6 and newer, Linux Chrome OS

 - iOS 5 and newer or Android 2.3 and newer

 - 80 GB hard drive or larger

 - Internet Explorer 8, Chrome 19, Safari 5, Firefox 12, Flash 9 (newer versions are recommended)

-- DVD Player

 - Sound Card and Speakers or headphones

 - Broadband Internet Connection (minimum of 512kbps)

 - The ability to download and install program-specific software, as required by an individual's program of study

 MAC and Linux users: Not all publishers' software maybe compatible with these systems.
 Students must assume responsibility for having access to appropriate technology in these situations.
 Computers are also available for use in the local campus computer labs during normal business hours.
-For additional information, please contact the University via email at DL@bryanu.edu or by phone at 417-862-0755 / 1-855-862-0755.
+For additional information, please contact the University by phone at (417) 862-0755 / (855) 862-0755.